6 January 2021: National lockdown

 We are continuing to adapt and respond to the pandemic and to closely follow the changing guidelines from Government.
 From Monday 4 January some changes will be made as England enters a new national lockdown to control the spread of Covid-19.

-The majority of our nature reserves remain open with free access and we are delighted that support from our members enables us to offer this.
+We recognise how important access to the outdoors is for our wellbeing.
+For those who live locally to one of our nature reserves, the majority remain open with free access and we are delighted that support from our members enables us to offer this.

 However, due to the recent wet weather and flooding, there are several reserves with paths in poor condition, and we will continue to monitor whether these sites are able to support visitors safely - some closures may be necessary.

 We urge all visitors to stay local, to follow all social distancing guidelines and respect any closures and signs as we work hard to keep our reserves safe in these challenging times.
 It is vital to check our website for information about individual reserves before you visit.